 Psychologies.
 Written by Manashantii Tuesday 22nd March 2016

 A. Biological Factors = Nature which is =Genetics = this means your biological nature.
+Your nature is the part of your personality or internal character that cannot be changed.

 - 1. Psychologist is a Psychology Graduate.
 Psychologist is a graduate who studied the of Science of Mind and Behaviour, developmental psychology, relational psychotherapy and Statistics.
 A psychology graduate is an academic and not a practitioner.

 - 2. A Clinical Psychologist is a psychology graduate who has specialised in a post-graduate course in Clinical Psychology.
-A Clinical Psychologist uses Therapeutic treatment through scientific assessments of mental well being, talking therapy and is educated in mental illness, neuroscience and neurology.
+A Clinical Psychologist uses Therapeutic treatment through scientific assessments of mental well being, talking therapy and is educated in mental illness, some neuroscience and some neurology.

 - 4. Psychiatrist is a qualified medical doctor who has also scientifically studied mental illness, neuroscience and behaviour science with the medical element of prescribing pharmaceutical drugs.
 Psychiatry also explores Nature and Nurture and uses The Medical Model as well as talking therapies.